ubclaunchpad/homebrew-tap/README.md

 ## Available Formulae

 - [**`inertia`**](https://github.com/ubclaunchpad/inertia) — Effortless, self-hosted continuous deployment for small teams and projects
-    - install with the `--devel` flag for prereleases
+    - install with `--devel` for prereleases
+    - install with `--HEAD` to build from trunk

 - [**`cumulus`**](https://github.com/ubclaunchpad/cumulus) — Cryptocurrency that doesn't waste your time